Top Consumer Choice

 Whether you’re switching from a traditional phone system or just changing VoIP providers, getting the best performance from your new system requires planning.
 Your IT department should be included in every step of the process, from initial conversations to implementation.
 They will be able to answer technical questions and ensure your network is capable of handling VoIP services.

-Before you even start looking at potential solutions, meet with your IT staff and any other key stakeholders to discuss the pros and cons of switching to a VoIP system (or changing providers).
+Before you even start looking a potential business VOIP provider, meet with your IT staff and any other key stakeholders to discuss the pros and cons of switching to a VoIP system (or changing providers).
 Your IT staff will be able to provide insight on what your current network can handle, what equipment would need to be purchased, etc. Other stakeholders will provide insight on what VoIP features are necessary for them to accomplish their jobs.
-After talking with the necessary parties, it will be clear if switching to VoIP makes sense for your business.
+After talking with the necessary parties, it will be clear if switching to a VoIP phone system makes sense for your business.

 VoIP services have the potential to significantly cut costs.
 However, just because it can save you money doesn’t make it the right choice for every business.
 VoIP is dependent on the internet.
 Loss of power or unstable internet connections make it impossible to make or receive calls.
 Depending on the needs of your business, you may need to keep a traditional phone line.
 Keep in mind that you don’t have to fully switch to a VoIP system.
 You can integrate VoIP features and services, but keep traditional phone lines where necessary.